Idaho Police Arrest 3 While Singing Hymns Outside, Defying Mask Mandate

 “We wanted to make a statement we’re ready to head back to normal,” he said, claiming it is time to start pushing back against “largely groundless” laws — referencing the mask order — that are being passed and enforced without giving heed to what residents want.

+The second factor is that just a few weeks ago, there was an outdoor wedding here, presided over by our mayor.
+At least one of our council members was in attendance, as was law enforcement.
+Masks, however, were not in attendance.
+If there was no virus hazard at that wedding (and there was not), then there was no virus hazard at our psalm sing yesterday (as there was not).
+If anyone is interested in pursuing that issue, I understand that weddings frequently have photographers at them.
+I have seen evidence of just such a photographer.
+By having his police department enforce his order, our mayor is not enforcing an order that we don’t believe has merit, but which he does.
+No, not even close.
+He is enforcing an order that he does not believe in either.

+So we have every right to protest the high hypocrisy involved in all of this.
+Not only so, but I believe we have a responsibility to do so.

+On the CrossPolitic broadcast, Rench said the psalm sing event was about asserting individual liberty.
 “Is it about the masks?
-Kind of,” Rench said of the protest on CrossPolitic.
+Kind of,” he said.
 “But it’s not.
 It’s way bigger than that.”

 “It’s about the direction our country is going,” co-host Toby Sumpter chimed in.
 “About us rejecting Christ, rebelling against Christ… if you can riot in Portland, for how many days?
 A hundred days?
 If you can have CHOP or CHAZ or whatever it was in Seattle, and all of that going on — and the police are hands off, getting defunded.
 And if you can have a Black Lives Matter rally in Moscow, Idaho, in the middle of July — completely unharassed — and then you have a few hundred Christians singing praises to Jesus and they’re getting arrested, what has happened to your country?”